All Episodes

 And we're going to talk about some critical numbers that have come in.

-You can find them out and about if you care to, mainly European.
+You can find them out and about if you care to.

-Examining coronavirus patients outcomes, but not treatment, but tests as they went as they presented themselves to the hospital.
+Mainly European, examining coronavirus patients outcomes, but not treatment, but tests as they presented themselves to the hospital.

 So there's some things to note about all of these kinds of studies, right?

-This is just like the California study that said, oh, the case fatality rate is real low.
+This is just like a California study that said, oh, oh, the case fatality rate is real low.

 Those people were idiots.

-So the California Stanford study is is bogus and bullshit.
+So the California Stanford study is bogus and bullshit.

-Um they might as well have gone on down to the um local homeless shelter and just have someone pull some numbers out of their ass for all the good it does.
+They might as well have gone on down to the local homeless shelter and just have someone pull some numbers out of their ass for all the good it does.

-Anyway, though, we've got some some decent numbers based on a meta-study.
+Anyway, though, we've got some decent numbers based on a meta-study.

 Now a meta-study means that they look at facts and figures without involving themselves with the patients or the selection or any of that.